DeepMicroscopy/CD3-Detection/README.md

 The script can be run from the command line with the following command:

 ```
-python inference_script.py --slide_dir <path_to_slide_directory> --model_path <model_name> --level <resolution_level> --patch_size <patch_size>
+python inference_script.py --slide_dir <path_to_slide_directory> --model_path <model_name> --level <resolution_level> --patch_size <patch_size> --detect_thresh <detect_thresh> --visualize <visualize>
 ```

 - *slide_dir*: Path to the directory containing slide images.
 - *model_path*: Name of the pre-trained model to use ('hnscc', 'nsclc', 'tnbc', 'gc', or 'pan_tumor').
 - *level*: Resolution level (0 for the original resolution, higher levels for downsampled resolutions).
 - *patch_size*: Size of the patches to be processed by the model (default is 256 x 256 pixels).
+- *detect_thresh*: Confidence threshold for detection.
+Lower threshold increases recall, higher threshold increases specificity (default is 0.5).
+- *visualize*: Flag for exporting visual detection results.
+Default is FALSE.

 ## Example Usage
 ```
-python inference_script.py --slide_dir /path/to/slides --model_path all --level 0 --patch_size 256
+python inference_script.py --slide_dir /path/to/slides --model_path all --level 0 --patch_size 256 --detect_thresh 0.5 --visualize True
 ```

-This command performs inference using all available pre-trained models on the slide images in the specified directory at the original resolution (level 0) with a patch size of 256 x 256 pixels.
+This command performs inference using all available pre-trained models on the slide images in the specified directory at the original resolution (level 0) with a patch size of 256 x 256 pixels using a detection threshold of 0.5.
+The comman will create a detection .csv and result .png for each slide.

 ## Note